Olga Danilović: 2024: First hardcourt title

 Anca Todoni, and eighth seed Anna Bondár, before losing to top seed Mirra Andreeva.

 In October, she defeated Erika Andreeva, fifth seed Diane Parry qualifier Mananchaya Sawangkaew and top seed Kateřina Siniaková to make her first WTA Tour hardcourt final and third overall at the Guangzhou Open.
 Danilović won the final against qualifier Caroline Dolehide in straight sets to claim her second career title, six years after winning her first.
 As a result, she reached the top 55 in the rankings on 28 October 2024.

-2025: Top 35, Rouen Open final
+2025: Top 35, WTA 250 final

 Danilović reached the fourth round at the Australian Open for the first time with straight sets wins over Arantxa Rus, 25th seed Liudmila Samsonova and seventh seed Jessica Pegula.
 She lost to the 11th seed Paula Badosa.

 In March, Danilović won the title at the WTA 125 Antalya Challenger, defeating Victoria Jiménez Kasintseva in the final.
 After this win, she peaked at world No. 35.

 In April, Danilović reached the final of the Open de Rouen, in which she lost to top-seeded Elina Svitolina.
 Due to this result, she peaked at No. 34 on 21 April 2025.